tentone/nunuStudio/CODESTYLE.md

 ### Strings

-- Prefer always to declare strings using the  `"` character.
-- The only exception is when using Template Strings or writing multi line strings.
+- Always declare strings using the  `"` character except when using Template Strings or writing multi line strings.
   - [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
 - Never build multi line strings by concatenation, use template strings or the `\` char on line splits.